-Drill a hole into the centre of the snap lid by placing lid on scrap piece of wood and drilling through the lid into the wood.
+Drill a hole into the center of the snap lid by placing the lid on a scrap piece of wood and drilling through the lid into the wood.
 Smooth out any rough edges.

 To use the airlock, place boiled and cooled water in the airlock, Attach ring and screw lightly onto filled jars.

 Once you have a couple of wide-mouth jars fitted with airlock lids, you are ready to make sauerkraut.